yagni/dicom-standard-parser/README.md

-# dicom-standard-parser

-Parses the most recent DICOM standard into two easily-consumable JSON files with a single command.

 ## Usage
 Takes an optional list of IODs to include in the output.
 If none are provided, every IOD from part 3 of the standard is included: